Blueflowerss/cdda-TDG-mod/README.md

 # cdda-TDG-mod
 Attempt at integrating "The Daily Grind" novel with Cataclysm: Dark Days Ahead.

 Working off the backrooms mod by TGWeaver, Monster descriptions and butcher messages by NemoTheAxolotl.
+Lovam and Candlebury helped with generating mutable map specials, thank you!

 -features as of now